 Jack Patton, chief executive officer, launched STRE.ME to equip people to become more accountable for the choices they make.
 He has led strategic growth and behavior change while leveraging and building technology in multiple organizations.
-His previous leadership roles have transformed companies and teams through behavioral sciences research and applications.
+His previous leadership roles have transformed teams and companies through behavioral sciences research and applications.
 With a focus on change management, he has supported business executives, solved growth challenges as a leader, and led strategy, marketing, and tech teams and initiatives.
 Jack is a graduate of Indiana University, Northwestern University, and the New School University.

 STRE.ME's Chief Technology Officer is Kirk Williams, who specializes in complex systems and how humans interact with machines.
 He earned a Ph.D. from Harvard University by researching the impact of technology on society and culture.
 Kirk joined the faculty at Yale University as an Assistant Professor and, after eight years, entered the corporate world before founding KW Works in 2010.